srlang/ms-thesis-paper/README.md

 This paper has been completed and published by the University of Helsinki at [HELDA](http://urn.fi/URN:NBN:fi-fe201804208656).

+## Abstract

+Cribbage is a card game involving multiple methods of scoring which each receive varying emphasis over the course of a typical game.
+Reinforcement learning is a machine learning strategy in which an agent learns to accomplish a task via direct experience by collecting rewards based on performance.
+In this thesis,
+reinforcement learning is applied to the game of cribbage, improving an agent's policy of combining multiple basic strategies, according to the needs of the dynamic state of the game.
+From inspection,
+a reasonable policy is learned by the agent over the course of a million games, but an increase in performance was not demonstrated.

 # Thesis Paper

 This repository includes all the progress that has been made on my master's